Kobewhitaker1/Kobe-Proposal-/kobe proposal.md

 ### In a sentence (or list of features), define a BETTER outcome for your final project.
 I.e., what do you THINK you can accomplish before the final project's deadline?

-a better outcome would be switching the objects but also adding more functions like the increase in speed and change of background.
+A better outcome would be switching the objects but also adding more functions like the increase in speed and change of background.

 ### In a sentence (or list of features), define a BEST outcome for your final project.
 I.e., what do you HOPE to accomplish before the final project's deadline?